Eggs For Breakfast

-I recently decided to try going wheat free and sugar free in my diet for a little while.
+Eggs have always been wonderful for breakfast.
+I recently decided to try going wheat and sugar free in my diet for a little while.
 This was not really because of any suspected intolerance but I just wanted to see what it would be like and if it made me feel better – perhaps more energetic.
-I have to say I found it quite tricky at times being so used to baking and eating bread for breakfast and lunch very often, and also being very keen on pasta and cous cous.
+I have to say I found it quite tricky at times being so used to baking and eating bread for breakfast and lunch very often, and also being very keen on pasta and couscous.

 Going sugar free was surprisingly very much easier than going wheat free.
 It definitely felt good not to have to have a fight with myself over whether to eat a cookie or not – having a my rule that I was sticking to it made saying no easy!
 And no more sugar rushes or regrets over eating too many calories!